Gail McIntosh

 Gail Helen McIntosh (1955 – 4 January 2018) was a New Zealand politician of the National Party.

-Biography
+Professional career

 McIntosh was an accountant.
 She lived in Tauranga, with her own accounting practice Gail McIntosh Accountants Ltd.

+Political career

+In the 1989 local elections, McIntosh stood in the Papanui ward of Christchurch City Council as part of the United Citizens ticket.
+She came fifth of six candidates in the ward that returned two councillors.

-She represented the electorate of Lyttelton in Parliament from 1990 to 1993.
+McIntosh represented the electorate of Lyttelton in Parliament from 1990 to 1993.
 She was one of six one-term National MPs who were elected in a swing against Labour in the 1990 election.
 She was a challenger to Winston Peters for the National nomination in Tauranga.

 In 1993, McIntosh was awarded the New Zealand Suffrage Centennial Medal.